lightdock/lightdock.github.io/tutorials/0.9/membrane.md

 In case there is no membrane simulated in the [MemProtMD](http://memprotmd.bioch.ox.ac.uk) database, we can still generate an approximated version using the [Membrane Builder online tool](https://server.lightdock.org/membranator) (a.k.a. *Membranator*).

 Go to [Membrane Builder](https://server.lightdock.org/membranator) and use [3x29_receptor.pdb](data/3x29_receptor.pdb) structure in the form and pick a residue which will be the boundary of the artificial coarse-grained generated membrane (in the form is called **Anchor residue**).
-In Figure 7 we selected residue `A.LEU.50`.
+In Figure 7 we selected residue `A.LEU.50`, but go check the [UniProt entry for this protein](https://www.uniprot.org/uniprot/Q3UNX6).

+<p class="notice--info"><strong>Question:</strong> A better anchor residue might be A.LEU.27.
+Why?</p>

 You may leave the rest of the fields as default.

 <center>
     <img src="membranator.png">